 Saying that our industry has changed is an understatement.
 2020 mercilessly showed us how quickly things can take a turn.
-PR pros have had a tough year - from facing ever-changing news cycles to quickly putting together messages according to the crisis at hand.
+PR pros have had a tough few years - from facing ever-changing news cycles to quickly putting together messages according to the crisis at hand.
 It hasn't been easy.
 But along with these challenges came opportunities.
-One thing is sure: 2020 has changed our lives and our roles as communicators, forever.
+One thing is sure: the pandemic changed our lives and our roles as communicators, forever.

 How will our jobs change in the coming years?

-The effect of 2020 is vast, and its consequences will alter many aspects of our daily lives, especially dictating the way we move, shop, vote, but mostly, how we connect.
+The effect of 2020 was vast, and its consequences have altered many aspects of our daily lives, especially dictating the way we move, shop, vote, but mostly, how we connect.

 We know that while we may be physically separated, we will not be socially separated.
 Everything has already shifted to an online format, and it is safe to assume it will only continue this way.
 In the future- in Professor Deborah Tannen's words- "Instead of asking, "Is there a reason to do this online?" we'll be asking ourselves, "Is there any good reason to do this in person?".

 Experts agree that there are multiple reasons for switching to a digital-only reality.
 Besides the imminent threat that a crowded room can pose to our health amidst a pandemic, technology's accelerated growth has facilitated connection unlike ever before.
 The pandemic also triggered crises beyond health.
 The sudden halt of our daily lives pushed us to reevaluate what we considered "normal" and what aspects of that reality we want to carry into the future.
 Brands worldwide were forced to take a step back to find a deeper purpose than profit.
 Some brands reinforced what they stand for, while others found new ways to make an impact.

 Ben & Jerry's bold statement supporting Black Lives Matter included a new ice cream flavor and an action plan.

 LVMH, Louis Vuitton's parent company, used its perfume factories to make hand sanitizer during the pandemic.